-PART 2 - MODEL RULE ON CASH TRANSACTIONS AND MODEL RULE ON RECORDKEEPING REQUIREMENTS FOR CASH TRANSACTIONS Provision Related subject in the Proceeds of Crime (Money Laundering) and Terrorist Financing Regulations SOR/2002-184 Adopted by the Council of the Federation September 11, 2004; amended October 19, 2018 Comment/Explanatory Notes the exchange rate that the person or entity would use in the normal course of business at the time of the transaction. the official conversion rate of the Bank of Canada in effect on the most recent business day preceding the day on which the lawyer receives or accepts the cash. applies and legal counsel and every legal firm is on to exceptions subject to Part 1 of the Act when they beh Section 1 applies when a lawyer engages on behalf of a client or gives instructions on behalf of a client in respect of the following activities: The activities that engage the requirements of the Model Rule, beyond receiving or paying funds, are similar to the business activities that make certain reporting entities under the Regulations subject to Part 1 of the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (for (a) receiving or paying funds, other than those received or paid in respect of professional fees, disbursements, expenses or bail; or (a) receiving or paying funds;(b) purchasing or selling securities, real properties or business assets or entities; example, British Columbia notaries).
-Certain exceptions to the application of the Model Rule mirror those in subsection 44(1) of the Regulations in the context of the application of Part (b) giving instructions in respect of an activity referred to in paragraph (a). (b) giving instructions in respect of any activity referred to in paragraph (a). (c) transferring funds by any means.4.
+PART 2 - MODEL RULE ON CASH TRANSACTIONS AND MODEL RULE ON RECORDKEEPING REQUIREMENTS FOR CASH TRANSACTIONS Provision Related subject in the Proceeds of Crime (Money Laundering) and Terrorist Financing Regulations SOR/2002-184 Adopted by the Council of the Federation September 11, 2004; amended October 19, 2018 Comment/Explanatory Notes the exchange rate that the person or entity would use in the normal course of business at the time of the transaction. the official conversion rate of the Bank of Canada in effect on the most recent business day preceding the day on which the lawyer receives or accepts the cash.
+When prohibition applies and exceptions 44 (1) Subject to subsection (2), every legal counsel and every legal firm is subject to Part 1 of the Act when they engage in any of the following activities on behalf of any person or entity: Section 1 applies when a lawyer engages on behalf of a client or gives instructions on behalf of a client in respect of the following activities: The activities that engage the requirements of the Model Rule, beyond receiving or paying funds, are similar to the business activities that make certain reporting entities under the Regulations subject to Part 1 of the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (for (a) receiving or paying funds, other than those received or paid in respect of professional fees, disbursements, expenses or bail; or (a) receiving or paying funds;(b) purchasing or selling securities, real properties or business assets or entities; example, British Columbia notaries).
+Certain exceptions to the application of the Model Rule mirror those in subsection 44(1) of the Regulations in the context of the application of Part (b) giving instructions in respect of any activity referred to in paragraph (a). (c) transferring funds by any means.4.
 Despite section 3, section 1 does not apply when the lawyer receives cash in connection with the provision of legal services by the lawyer or the lawyer's firm 1 of the Act for legal counsel, and the exemptions in the Regulations related to a public body or a financial entity when funds are received from them. (a) from a financial institution or public body,